menu

 The NoMa North neighborhood has a greater proportion of government workers living in it than 99.3% of the neighborhoods in America, according to NeighborhoodScout's exclusive analysis.
 This is a unique feature of this neighborhood, and one that shapes its character.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the NoMa North neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the NoMa North neighborhood buck this trend.
 52.3% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.8% of U.S. neighborhoods.

 If your dream is to be able to ride your bike to work each day, look no further than this unique neighborhood.
 With 4.8% of residents in the NoMa North neighborhood commuting on a bicycle to and from work daily, this neighborhood has more bicycle commuters than 98.1% of all neighborhoods in the U.S., according to NeighborhoodScout's exclusive analysis.